Stefan Ihrig: Research and publications

 Ihrig's recent research has focused on the reception of the Ottoman Empire and Turkey in Germany, and he has published two books on the subject: Atatürk in the Nazi Imagination (2014) and Justifying Genocide: Germany and the Armenians from Bismarck to Hitler (2016), both published by Harvard University Press.
 According to Ihrig, there was a Nazi "fandom" of Atatürk, the founder of the Republic of Turkey, and the Nazis admired the "postgenocidal paradise" of Atatürk's New Turkey and sought to emulate it.
 Ihrig states that the Armenian genocide has been held hostage by the politics of Armenian genocide denial and Armenian genocide recognition, which has prevented the event from being integrated into twentieth-century world history.
 Ihrig states that the Armenian genocide was the "double original sin" of the twentieth century, explaining:

 Other activities

 Ihrig is one of the editors of the Journal of Holocaust Research published by the University of Haifa.
 He has also contributed articles for HuffPost, Tablet magazine, Haaretz, and History Today, among other publications.

 Awards and honors

 Ihrig's 2014 book Atatürk in the Nazi Imagination earned an official commendation in the 2013 Fraenkel Prize Competition sponsored by the Wiener Library for the Study of the Holocaust and Genocide in London.
-His 2016 work Justifying Genocide: Germany and the Armenians from Bismarck to Hitler won the 2017 Sonia Aronian Book Prize for Excellence in Armenian Studies from the National Association for Armenian Studies and Research.
+His 2016 work Justifying Genocide: Germany and the Armenians from Bismarck to Hitler won the 2017 Sona Aronian Book Prize for Excellence in Armenian Studies from the National Association for Armenian Studies and Research.